 What Are the Features of the Best Air Bikes?

-The first thing to look for in an air bike model is stability.
-When you are pedaling, pushing, and pulling with all your might you are going to want to ensure you are on stable equipment.
+- Stability – When you are pedaling, pushing, and pulling with all your might you are going to want to ensure you are on stable equipment.

 Look for a beefy unit, made with heavy gauge steel.
 And the general rule of thumb is – the heavier – the better.
 Maybe not for shipping costs, but certainly a stable unit is much more enjoyable to use than one that shakes and wobbles.

-All air bikes have a fan.
-But where they can differ is how the power and torque from your feet working the pedals is transferred to the fan.
+All air bikes have a fan – But they can differ in how the power and torque from your feet working the pedals is transferred to the fan.

 Next in importance is the seat, or saddle, as it is known in biking terms.
 Look for a unit with a comfortable seat with full adjustability.
-This will ensure you can exercise in comfort, and the adjustability means the equipment can accommodate many trainees.
+This will ensure you can exercise in comfort, and the adjustability (height and depth) means the equipment can accommodate many trainees.
 Some units have seat upgrades, or accept standard bike seats.
 This is also a plus, especially if you are trying to replicate the setup on a road bike.